Photo © Will Wrobel

 The EJC controls splicing, export of spliced mRNAs from the nucleus, nonsense-mediated mRNA decay (degradation of transcripts harboring premature termination codons), and translation.
 Despite these broad ‘housekeeping’ roles, disruption of EJC function has been linked to surprisingly specific stem cell defects in flies and mice.
 We found that RNAi knockdown of core EJC subunits leads to rapid stem cell loss in planarians, explaining their inability to regenerate after amputation.

 Our findings are detailed in a recent publication in Developmental Biology.
-We are currently exploiting the experimentally accessible planarian system to identify RNA targets of the EJC in stem and progenitor cells.
+We are currently exploiting the experimentally accessible planarian system to explore possible roles for nonsense-mediated decay in regulation of the planarian stem cell lineage.

 Project 2 - an animal model of acute porphyrias